 Definition of PAT

-In some variations of poker, such as 2-7 Triple Draw, it is possible to discard cards to get more cards.
-Discarding 3 cards rather than one for example will tell our opponent that our starting game was not very good, otherwise we would have kept our cards.
-If we decide not to change any of our cards, then we will say that we are PAT.
-The expression could be translated as "being ready".
-PAT is the fact that we don't change any of our cards in our hands.
-If you play 2-7 Triple Draw online, you will see the number of cards that each day has changed after each round, and if a player has not changed any of them, you will see the expression PAT written on that player.
+In some poker games, such as 2-7 Triple Draw, it is possible to throw away cards to get more cards.
+Throwing away three cards instead of one, for example, will tell our opponent that our original play was not very good, otherwise we would have kept our cards.
+If we decide not to change any of our cards, we are said to be PAT.
+This could be translated as "being ready".
+PAT is the act of not changing any of our cards in our hands.
+If you play 2-7 Tiple Draw online, you'll see the number of cards each day has changed after each round and if a player hasn't changed any, you'll see the phrase PAT written on that player.

-Here, no connection with poker, but as you will often hear the expression PAT associated with the world of chess, you might as well explain what it is exactly about.
-In chess, we talk about PAT when a player is not in check, but every possible move he can make puts him in check.
+Here, no link with poker, but as you will often hear the expression PAT associated with the world of chess, we might as well explain what it is exactly.
+In chess, PAT is when a player is not in check, but every possible move he can make puts him in check.
 In chess, a player is not allowed to make a move that puts him in check.
 The PAT often comes at the end of the game when a player has only his king.